 Column name of rowData(object) to be used to identify features instead of rownames(object) when labeling plot elements.
-If not found in rowData, then rownames of the gene count matrix will be used.
+If not found in rowData, then clusterVariograms 21

 A data frame each column of which is a factor for cluster membership of each feature.
 The column names are the features.